devNagy24/FlavorFinder/README.md

 - [Support](#support)

 ## Introduction
-FlavorFinder is a PHP-based web application that helps users explore and discover a variety of recipes.
+FlavorFinder is a PHP-based web application that allows users to explore and discover a multitude of recipes.
 The user can search for recipes, bookmark their favorites, and review them at any time.
 The application relies on the Forkify API to fetch recipe data.

 ## Installation
 Here are the installation steps: